cferdinandi/vanilla-js-academy/content/_index.md

 What happens after the 8-week program?
 Do I lose access to the lessons?
 : No. You get lifetime access to all of the lessons from the program.

-Do you offer team discounts?
+Do you offer team training?
-: If you want to sign up your team or a group of people, email me at {{<email params="subject=Vanilla%20JS%20Academy&body=I'd%20like%20to%20enroll%20{Number%20of%20People}%20in%20the%20Vanilla%20JS%20Academy.%20How%20much%20would%20that%20cost?">}}.
+: Yes.
+If you want your entire team to attend the Vanilla JS Academy, I offer [a private version of the program just for your team](/#team-training).

 Do you offer a student discount?
 : Absolutely!
 This applies to anyone in any type of schooling, including evening classes and coding bootcamps.
 [Learn more about student discounts.](/student-discount/)